The comprehensive resource for apples and orchards

-There is a widely-held view, that only the old heritage apples have real flavour, and that new mass-market varieties aimed at filling supermarket shelves are tasteless.
-There is perhaps some truth in this, but as consumers increasingly look for flavour in their weekly shopping baskets, apple growers have begun to respond by developing varieties where flavour is more prominent than it perhaps used to be in the previous generation of supermarket apples.
-It has to be said that Jazz really scores here, with an excellent strong flavor that clearly puts it ahead of many old classic varieties.
-There is a pronounced pear-drop sweetness, and very little acidity - a characteristic that can lead to blandness in Gala, but Jazz always has a good flavor.
+There is a widely-held view that only the old heritage apples have real flavor, and that new mass-market varieties aimed at filling supermarket shelves are tasteless.
+There is perhaps some truth in this, but as consumers increasingly look for flavor in their shopping baskets, growers have begun to respond by developing varieties where it is more prominent than it used to be in the previous generation of supermarket apples.

 We have been advised by Steve T of New Zealand that the red colour is key to the unique Jazz flavour - poorly-coloured apples will taste like Braeburns.
 From our own tests we would tend to agree with this.